Freeport-McMoRan: 1980s

-In 1981, Freeport Minerals Company merged with the McMoRan Oil and Gas Company.
-The McMoRan Oil and Gas Company was founded in 1967 by three partners, William Kennon McWilliams Jr. ("Mc"), James Robert (Jim Bob) Moffett ("Mo"), who were both petroleum geologists, and Mack Rankin ("Ran"), "a specialist in land-leasing and sales operations."
+On April 7, 1981, Freeport Minerals Company merged with the McMoRan Oil and Gas Company.

 In 1981, the company formed a 70/30 joint venture with an affiliate of FMC Corporation to operate the Jerritt Canyon gold mine near Elko, Nevada.
 In 1985, the company headquarters moved to New Orleans, Louisiana.
 The company also sold a 25% interest in oil and gas assets primarily in the western United States to Britoil for $73.5 million.

 In 1989, the company sold about $1.5 billion in assets to finance development of the Grasberg mine and the Main Pass offshore sulfur-oil-gas deposit off Louisiana.

 1990s

-In 1994, the company completed the corporate spin-off of its entire interest in Freeport-McMoRan Copper & Gold, which owned the Grasberg mine.
+In July 1995, the company completed the corporate spin-off, first announced in May 1994, of its entire interest in Freeport-McMoRan Copper & Gold, which owned the Grasberg mine.

-In 1995, RTZ, a predecessor of Rio Tinto Group made a $450 million investment in the company.
+In 1995, RTZ, a predecessor of Rio Tinto Group, made a $450 million investment in the company.

 In 1997, IMC Global, a large fertilizer producer, acquired Freeport-McMoRan Inc., the former parent company that now owned the sulfur and fertilizer businesses, in a $750 million transaction.
 Shareholders of Freeport-McMoRan received shares of IMC Global.